Fennec2000GH/PowerSearch/README.md

 !`[url]`

 **optional:**<br>
-	-<br>scrape - webscrapes the url and captures only the text from important tags e.g. head, h1-h4, p -<br>entities - lists meaningful topic terms and links each associated Wikipedia article reference -<br>summarize - uses BERT summarizer to shorten scraped text to only the most important parts -<br>topics - displays a word cloud of most frequent and thus weighted terms
+	<br>scrape - webscrapes the url and captures only the text from important tags e.g. head, h1-h4, p
+	-<br>entities - lists meaningful topic terms and links each associated Wikipedia article reference -<br>summarize - uses BERT summarizer to shorten scraped text to only the most important parts -<br>topics - displays a word cloud of most frequent and thus weighted terms